aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/CenterPos.md

 # CenterPos
-A method that returns an intuitive center position to render effects on an actor.
+A method that returns an intuitive center position to render effects on an actor, but can also be used for logic involving the positions of actors.

 ```cs
 private Vector3 CenterPos(MainManager.BattleData entity, bool world)